 Parable of the Sower, Octavia E. Butler

-This novel might not be a particularly light read for your summer fun, but it sure as heck will capture the feeling of sizzling in the sun.
+This novel might not be particularly light when it comes to great summer reads.
+But it sure as heck will capture the feeling of sizzling in the sun.
 Written following the 1992 Los Angeles riots, the story follows a community navigating an alternative timeline beginning in 2024.
 The protagonist’s diary entries take the reader through a U.S. society devastated by climate change, poverty, and a steadily declining economy.
 (Sound familiar?)
-The narrative teaches us how communication is vital for any community to survive, especially when it comes to different generations working together.
+The narrative teaches us how communication is vital for any community to survive.
+This is true especially when it comes to different generations working together.
 Sometimes there is only bad news to share.
-Still, in times of crisis, problems have to be taken at face value and must be communicated with care. — Nadine Jakob, Content Writer
+Still, in times of crisis, you must take problems at face value and communicate them with care. — Nadine Jakob, Content Writer

 Misfits: A Personal Manifesto, Michaela Coel